Page Reviewed / Updated - Mar. 2015

 Supplemental Security Income is provided to financially needy seniors that have extremely limited income and assets.
-The program evaluates one's income and fills in the gap to bring their income up to pre-determined level.
+The program evaluates one's income and fills in the gap to bring their income up to pre-set amount.
 Therefore the benefit amount any individual receives is dependent on their income.

-For most seniors, the average additional benefit for SSI is approximately $400 / month.
-The maximum benefit for 2014 is $721.
+For most seniors, the average additional benefit SSI provides is approximately $400 / month.
+The maximum benefit for 2015 is $733.
 While this alone cannot cover the cost of home care or assisted living, there is no time limit on receiving assistance.
 One can continue to receive help for as long as they are financially eligible.
 In addition, most states offer a supplement to the federal SSI payments called State Supplementary Payments (SSP) or Optional State Supplements (OSS).
-These amounts and eligibility requirements differ in each state.
-Learn more here.
+The amounts and eligibility requirements differ in each state.
+Read more about SSP / OSS.

 Unlike Social Security benefits, SSI benefits are not based on an individual or their family member's prior work.
 As seniors receive payments directly from the government, they or their loved ones are free to apply those dollars towards any need they have including home care, adult day care, assisted living or home modifications to enable aging in place.

 The minimum age to collect SSI is 65 unless the individual is officially designated as blind or disabled by the Social Security Administration.
 Under these circumstances, persons age 18 and over can be eligible.

 There are no disability or health requirements to qualify for Supplemental Security Income unless the applicant under aged 65.
 Being blind or disabled supersedes the age requirement of 65 years.

 Supplemental Security Income eligibility has both income and asset limits.
 To be eligible, one's countable monthly income cannot exceed the benefit amount.
 In 2015, that amount is $733 for an individual and $1,100 for a married couple.